mkappworks/simplechat_fullstack_mobileapp/node_backend/README.md

-# Project Title : Node Backend for a Socket.io Chat App
+# Node Backend for a Socket.io Chat App

 A Simple chat app with Socket.IO enabling real-time bidirectional event-based communication.
 It consists of: a Node.js server (this repository)